collective/collective.aviary/README.rst

 Usage
 -----

+The Aviary photo editor is a proprietary web widget that can be embedded in any website with just a few lines of Javascript, adding simple yet powerful image editing to an existing workflow.
+It is optimized for the latest versions of Chrome, Firefox, Safari, and Internet Explorer (IE9).
+The editor also works in mobile browsers, so it will function on handheld touch-screen devices, but it works best on tablets.

-``collective.aviary`` replaces the standard **Transform** tab in native Image content type with a new one that invokes Aviary service.
+``collective.aviary`` replaces the standard **Transform** tab in native Image content type with a new one that invokes the Aviary photo editor.

 .. image:: https://raw.github.com/collective/collective.aviary/master/aviary.png
     :align: center
     :alt: The Aviary photo editor in action.
-    :height: 600px
+    :height: 680px
-    :width: 800px
+    :width: 768px

 ..
 Note::
     Aviary Basic SDK maximum output resolution is 1 megapixel on its web